electron/electron/docs/api/notification.md

 ## Using in the renderer process

-If you want to use Notifications in a renderer process you should use the [HTML5 Notification API](../tutorial/notifications.md)
+If you want to show Notifications from a renderer process you should use the [HTML5 Notification API](../tutorial/notifications.md)

 ## Class: Notification